-- 1. Make sure that the power connector is connected to your power supply. - 2.
-Make sure that no short circuits exist between the motherboard and chassis. - Disconnect all cables from the motherboard, including those for the keyboard and mouse. - 4.
-Remove all add-on cards. - 5.
-Install a CPU, a heatsink, and connect the internal speaker and the power LED to the motherboard.
+- 1. Check that the power LED on the motherboard is on. - 2.
+Make sure that the power connector is connected to your power supply. - 3.
+Make sure that no short circuits exist between the motherboard and chassis. - 4.
+Disconnect all cables from the motherboard, including those for the keyboard and mouse. - 5.
+Remove all add-on cards. - 6.
+Install a CPU, a heatsink\, and connect the internal speaker and the power LED to the motherboard.
 Check all jumper settings as well.
-(Make sure that the heatsink is fully seated.) - 6.
+(Make sure that the heatsink is fully seated.) - 7.
 Use the correct type of onboard CMOS battery (CR2032) as recommended by the manufacturer.
 To avoid possible explosion, do not install the CMOS battery upside down.